-Winter heating bills can certainly impact the household budget, and members of the home must remain conscious of their energy usage.
+Unmet needs for energy assistance are historically high in the State of Michigan.
+Winter heating bills can certainly impact the household budget if the members of the home aren't conscious of their energy usage.
 On this page you will find suggestions for saving energy, links to informational Consumer Tips, and a wide range of other helpful consumer resources.
-We all need to "Be WinterWise" of our energy usage.
+We all need to "Be WinterWise" of natural gas, propane, and heating oil prices.

-- Many utility providers also have programs to help make your home more energy efficient, so your energy bills will be lower.
-Contact your gas or electric company to ask about these programs.
+Use Energy Wisely - Reduce your energy use.
+More information on ways to conserve can be found by following the "Energy Savers" link below.
+Many utility providers also have programs to help make your home more energy efficient, so your energy bills will be lower.
+Contact your utility provider to ask about these programs.

 Be Helpful - Share this information with family and friends!
 If you are able, help your neighbors and donate to organizations that provide energy assistance.